Squash vine borer: Control

 Organic controls include wrapping the lower stem with nylon stockings or aluminum foil to prevent egg laying, which generally occurs within a couple of inches from the point where the stem emerges from the soil.
 Row covers can be used up until bloom.
 An old gardener trick for vining squash and pumpkin cultivars is to cover the vine with earth at various points along its length, inducing rooting at several points, thereby continuing to feed the developing fruit despite the loss of the original stem.
 However, this only works with the species Cucurbita moschata.
 After the vine has taken root at multiple points, the infected portion of the plant can be cut off, along with another inch where the larva is eating into healthy tissue, without significant damage to the plant.
-Some gardeners choose to place a yellow bowl filled with water to attract and drown the adult pest, a method which provides feedback on the current level of infestation.
+Some gardeners choose to place a yellow bowl filled with water and a drop of liquid dish soap to attract and drown the adult pest, a method which also provides feedback on the current level of infestation.
 This method, along with daily checking the plants for eggs, is popular with organic gardeners.

 Once larvae are present within the stems, control must be quick.
 Often, the first noticed sign of the infestation is wilting of the vine, and it is too late for control efforts at that point.
 Experienced gardeners watch the stems for signs of frass protruding from small holes, which is an indicator of the presence of the larva inside.
 Some gardeners carefully cut the stem along its axis and remove the caterpillar before it ruins the vine.
 Others use a stiff wire, a needle, or a toothpick to kill the borer without seriously injuring the vine.